tdwg/website/README.md

 ## Usage

 This website makes use of the static website generator [Jekyll](https://jekyllrb.com/) and the [Petridish](https://github.com/peterdesmet/petridish) theme. **Each commit to `master` will automatically trigger a new build by [Jenkins](https://builds.gbif.org/job/tdwg-website/)** (maintained by GBIF) and update the website.
 There is no need to build the site locally, but you can by installing Jekyll and running `bundle exec jekyll serve`.
+Commits to `dev` will trigger a build to `https://dev.tdwg.org/`.

 Found a typo, have a question?
 See our [contributing guide](https://www.tdwg.org/about/website-faq/).